 Academic commitment is regarded as a new field of study within its broad and multidimensional meaning.
 The majority of the commitment studies are related to the areas of communication (Rosbelt, Maritza & Angio, 1998) and organizational (Rose & Gray, 2006), and academic commitment has only recently been studied (Viljoen, 2015).
-The academic commitment was initially conceptualized based on the percentage of practical effort and time devoted to educational and academic activity (Viljoen, 2015); but Human Vogel argues that the time and effort devoted to the study rarely reflect the comprehensiveness needed for the academic commitment in the study.
-He considered the commitment to include dimensions like meaningfulness, investment, alternative quality, satisfaction, and level of commitment (Human-Vogel, 2013).
+The academic commitment was initially conceptualized based on the percentage of practical effort and time devoted to educational and academic activity (Viljoen, 2015); but Human Vogel argues that the time and effort devoted to the study rarely reflect the comprehensiveness needed for the academic commitment, alternative quality, satisfaction, and level of commitment (Human-Vogel, 2013).
 Other studies have shown a positive and significant relationship between the subscales of academic commitment, such as school satisfaction and academic buoyancy (AbedMoghaddam&Raghagat, 2016), and it shows the effect of Logotherapy training on students' academic happiness and vitality (EzatollahGhadampour&Kobra, 2017).